Communauto

-Communauto is a Canadian carsharing company based in Montreal, Quebec, Canada, that operates in fifteen Canadian cities and Paris, France.
+Communauto is a Canadian carsharing company based in Montréal, Québec, Canada, that offers car-sharing services in fifteen Canadian cities and Paris, France.
 As of March 2018 it had 40,000 users, and a fleet of approximately 2,000 free-floating and station-based vehicles.

 Communauto provides automobile reservations to its members, billable by the hour or day; members may have to pay a monthly or annual membership fee in addition to car reservation charges.

 Members can reserve vehicles with Communauto's mobile app, online, or by phone at any time, either immediately or up to a month in advance.
 Communauto members have automated access to the cars using an access card which unlocks the door; or using the mobile application.
 The keys are already located inside.
 Communauto may charge a deposit, an annual fee, and a reservation charge, depending on the plan chosen.
 Fuel, parking, insurance, and maintenance are included in the price.

 History

 Communauto was founded in Quebec City in 1994 by Benoît Robert, its current CEO.
 Cycling advocate and environmentalist Claire Morissette played a major role in its evolution starting in 1995, when Communauto established itself in Montreal as a private company.
 As of 2017, the company had close to 50,000 users and over 2,000 vehicles.

 Communauto acquired Paris, France-based Mobizen in 2012, merged with Ottawa-based VRTUCAR in 2016, and acquired CarShare Atlantic in 2018.

 Communauto's goal is to provide a convenient and economical alternative to owning a car.

-In June 2022, Communauto expanded to the city of Trois-Rivieres.
+In June 2022, Communauto expanded to the city of Trois-Rivières.